-The Student Union Ambassador Program provides outstanding student leaders with opportunities to become liasons with students, on-campus student organizaions, and the campus community in order to promote the Union.
+The Student Union Ambassador Program provides outstanding student leaders with opportunities to become liaisons with students, on-campus student organizations, and the campus community in order to promote the Union.

 Five different national ATM network systems are available any time the Union is open.
 Located on the first floor.

 K1 Offering a wide range of programs, facilities, and services, the K-State Student Union is the center for social, recreational, and cultural activities of the K-State campus community.
 It provides a place where students, unclassified professionals, faculty, and guests can come together to exchange ideas and information and interact informally, thereby adding to their educational experience in a way not available in the classroom.

 K2 Banquets are served in the pleasant atmosphere of several dining rooms.
 Groups from 20 to 1,000 can be accommodated.
 K-State Student Union Food Service offers commuter meal plan cards.

 K3 Bluemont Buffet, located on the second floor, is open for lunch Monday through Friday (when classes are in session).
 Enjoy delicious all-you-can-eat buffet in a relaxed, quiet lunch atmosphere.

 K4 Bookstore, located on the ground and first floor, is an integral part of the community and carries a full line of required books and supplies as well as supplementary items to assist in the university's educational mission.

 K5 Campus Radio Station, Wildcat 91.9, has a studio in the Union, which is staffed by students.
 It is located on the first floor of the Union.